eric810905/moodsensing/README.md

 # Introduction
-This is the code skeleton for the backend API for mood sensing application.
+This is the skeleton code of the backend API for mood sensing application.
 The backend service is implemented by Flask.
 Cassandra is the choice for database.
-Use google places API to find the nearest location given user's location (https://developers.google.com/places/web-service/)
+I use google places API to find the nearest location given user's location. (https://developers.google.com/places/web-service/)

 ## Assumptions
 1. The mood data is very large and cannot be fit into a machine.
-2. The third API will return a nearest location (home, office, shopping center) if the given user is happy now.
+2. The third call API will return a nearest location (home, office, shopping center) if the given user is happy now.
 I assume the users are happy if the latest mood record in the database is happy and the timestamp is within one hour.

 ## Define API
 upload a mood: